wlittler/HTMLIntroductory/syllabus/03 Box Model and Floats.md

 ### Column collapse

-A column collapse happends when the elemets floating run out of space from its parent container, the element(s) will resume in another line.
+A column collapse happens when the floating element runs out of space from its parent container so that the element(s) will resume in another line.

 [Example of column collapse](/exercises/week-3/column-collapse.html)